The O2: Mamma Mia! the Party

 In the summer of 2019, a new Mamma Mia! themed attraction opened at the O2.
-MAMMA MIA!
-THE PARTY was based on a popular Swedish show of the same name, which had enjoyed a successful run at the Tyrol Restaurant in Stockholm.
+Mamma Mia! the Party was based on a popular Swedish show of the same name, which had enjoyed a successful run at the Tyrol Restaurant in Stockholm.

-Taking its cue from the mega successful movie and theatre production Mamma Mia!, the show relocated the action to a Greek Taverna on the island of Skopelos.
-The show, which includes a full three course meal, tells the story of taverna owner Nikos and his wife Kate over one night at their family owned restaurant.The show was adapted for the London stage by TV celebrity Sandi Toksvig.
+Taking its cue from the successful movie and theatre production Mamma Mia!, the show relocated the action to a Greek Taverna on the island of Skopelos.
+The show, which includes a full three course meal, tells the story of taverna owner Nikos and his wife Kate over one night at their family owned restaurant.
+The show was adapted for the London stage by television celebrity Sandi Toksvig.

 Indoor events space

 The O2 also has one multi-purpose indoor events space for live music and night clubbing.
 Competing with other similar events spaces such as Brixton Academy, the club is called Building Six (formerly Matter & Proud2).